samwizzy/samwizzy/README.md

 ## Interest 👀

-I’m interested in working as a frontend developer, backend developer, however frontend is my strongest suit, its okay to be in doubt but i am quick to delivery and spontaneous at carrying out my tasks...
+I’m interested in working as a frontend developer, backend developer, however frontend is my strongest suit, its okay to be in doubt but i am quick to delivery, spontaneous with implementation, and thorough at carrying out my tasks...

 ## Current Goal 🌱